QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 <div class="row row-cols-md-2"><div>

-The main function can be put in Any file.
+The main function can be put in any file.

 ```kotlin
 fun main(args: Array<String>) : Unit {